chengsoonong/digbeta/notes.md

 its environment to procure a training set, rather than passively receiving i.i.d. samples from some underlying distribution.

-It is often assumed that the environment is infinite (e.g. R^d) and the agent has to choose a location, x, to query.
-The oracle then returns the label y.
-It is often assumed that there is no noise in the label, and hence there is no benefit of querying the same point x again.
+It is often assumed that the environment is infinite (e.g. $R^d$) and the agent has to choose a location, $x$, to query.
+The oracle then returns the label $y$.
+It is often assumed that there is no noise in the label, and hence there is no benefit of querying the same point $x$ again.
 In many practical applications, the environment is considered to be finite (but large).
 This is called the pool-based active learning.